motdotla/writings/articles/hello-world-with-spring-and-gradle.md

 I am a Ruby and JavaScript developer learning Java.
 Java-land is vast.
 There are a number of crufty frameworks and antiquated approaches.
 Don't get mired in those.
 Use [Spring MVC](http://www.springsource.org/spring-framework) and [Gradle](http://www.gradle.org/).

 What follows is a 'Hello World' application using those Java technologies.
-Additionally, it does not require the Eclipse IDE which so many other Java tutorial defer to for some reason.
+Additionally, it does not require the Eclipse IDE which so many other Java tutorials defer to for some reason.
 I strongly prefer the command line to an IDE.

 ## Install Gradle